dustinpfister/blog_posts/_posts/vuejs-example-idle-game-upgrades.md

 ## 4 - Conclusion

-So far this idle game is starting to come togetaher, but I think I am going to want to write at least one or two more posts on this subject before moving on to something else.
+So far this idle game is starting to come together, but I think I am going to want to write at least one or two more posts on this subject before moving on to something else.
 I might come back to editing this post, and the underlaying source code at some point in the future.
-There are at least a few more attitions I would like to make when it comes ti just the current set of features, but fopr the sake of this post I will not be adding any more features to this example, for this post at least.
-There is the question of what is next in additional posts when it comes to additionakl features that I might want to add to a game such as this, however that is a matter for another post.
+There are at least a few more additions I would like to make when it comes ti just the current set of features, but for the sake of this post I will not be adding any more features to this example, for this post at least.
+There is the question of what is next in additional posts when it comes to additional features that I might want to add to a game such as this, however that is a matter for another post.